imbillow/sb-wc/README.md

-# SBC - Subscription Converter
+# sb-wc - Subscription Converter

 A modern web application for converting subscription formats, built with Astro and Vue.js.